 Mindmajix offers Advanced Data Modeling Interview Questions 2023 that helps you in cracking your interview & acquire a dream career as a Data Modeling Architect.

 |If you want to enrich your career and become a professional in Data Modeling, then visit Mindmajix - a global online training platform: "Data Modelling Training" This course will help you to achieve excellence in this domain.|

 Below mentioned are the Top Frequently asked Data Modeling Interview Questions and Answers that will help you to prepare for the Data Modeling interview.
 Let's have a look at them.

-A data model is a conceptual representation of business requirement (logical data model) or database objects (physical) required for a database and are very powerful in expressing and communicating the business requirements and database objects.
-The approach by which data models are created is called as data modeling.
+A data model is a conceptual representation of business requirements (logical data model) or database objects (physical) required for a database and is very powerful in expressing and communicating the business requirements and database objects.
+The approach by which data models are created is called data modeling.

 Logical Data Model: Entity, Attributes, Super Type, Sub Type, Primary Key, Alternate Key, Inversion Key Entry, Rule, Relationship, Definition, business rule, etc

 Physical Data Model: Table, Column, Primary key Constraint, Unique Constraint or Unique Index, Non-Unique Index, Check Constraint, Default Value, Foreign Key, comment, etc.